jackbaty/archive.baty.net/content/posts/2017/2017-10-20-auto-keywording-vs-captioning.md

-+++
+---
-date = "2017-10-20T11:24:19-04:00"
+date: "2017-10-20T11:24:19-04:00"
-description = "Why you need more than just automatic keywording for your photos" slug = "auto-keywording-vs-captioning" tags = ["photography"] title = "Auto-keywording vs. Captioning Photos"
+description: Why you need more than just automatic keywording for your photos

-+++
+slug: auto-keywording-vs-captioning
+tags:
+- photography
+title: Auto-keywording vs. Captioning Photos
+---

 The new version of Lightroom CC will automatically keyword photos so that I can search for things in them like "Car" or "Tree" or "Dog".
 Apple Photos and Google Photos do something similar.
 Here's how Adobe describes "Sensei":